gitpan/Parse-STDF/README.md

 years, parser tools have been developed to decode this binary format in several scripting languages, but as of yet nothing has been released to CPAN for Perl.

-B<Parse::STDF> is a first attempt.
-It is an object oriented module containing methods which invoke APIs of an underlying C library called C<libstdf> (see L<http://freestdf.sourceforge.net/>).
-C<libstdf> performs the grunt work of reading and parsing binary data into STDF records represented as C-structs.
+Parse::STDF is a first attempt.
+It is an object oriented module containing methods which invoke APIs of an underlying C library called libstdf (see <http://freestdf.sourceforge.net/>).  libstdf performs the grunt work of reading and parsing binary data into STDF records represented as C-structs.
 These structs are in turn referenced as Perl objects.